Research Team

 Program and Data Resource Manager

 Ben Fisher is the Program and Data Resource Manager for the Aging Brain Cohort.
-He earned a Bachelor of Arts degree from Emory University in African Studies and Journalism and completed graduate coursework in Gender Studies at Queen’s University in Kingston, Ontario.
+He earned a Bachelor of Arts degree from Emory University in African Studies and Journalism and completed graduate coursework in Gender Studies at Queen’s University in Kingston, Ontario with a focus on LGBT rights discourses in sub-Saharan Africa.
 His experience working in public health programs, research programs and advocacy organizations inspired his passion for data quality.
-In his free time, he enjoys reading fiction and non-fiction, listening to podcasts, and watching crime and suspense thrillers on Amazon Prime, Acorn, and BritBox in his free time.
+He is currently working on a Graduate Certificate in Information Security and Cyber Leadership from the College of Information and Communications at the University of South Carolina.

 Kelli Powell